-BREEDEXHIBITOR# Items 1-5 scored on a scale of 1 - 15 (15 being highest) DELEGATE SCORE SHEET 1.
-Garment is stylish and fits well.
-No jeans allowed 2.
-Outfit is suited to the delegate's age and the outfit is well coordinated 3.
-Delegate maintains good posture, presents themselves appropriately, and composed and comfortable in their outfit d appears 4.
-Garment and accessories are clean, pressed 5.
+Items 1-5 scored on a scale of 1 - 15 (15 being highest)

+DELEGATE SCORE SHEET

+1. Garment is stylish and fits well.
+No jeans allowed.

+- 2. Outfit is suited to the delegate's age and the outfit is well coordinated. - 3.
+Delegate maintains good posture, presents themselves appropriately, and appears composed and comfortable in their outfit. - 4.
+Garment and accessories are clean, pressed. - 5.
 Composition of garment fiber is at least 70% wool.
-Percentage of total outfi it made o WOOLBonus for percentage of outfit constructed by delegate (up to 5 points) TOTAL GARMENT POINTS AWARDED (Maximum 75) If there is a tied score the score sheets will be given back to the judges to dwinner Comments: BREED EXHIBITOR # All items scored on a scale of 1 - 5 (highest) SHEEP SCORE SHEET 1.
-Sheep leads easily and is well controlled without the delegate touching it 2.
-Sheep is alert 3.
-Sheep is fitted properly for its breed 4.
-Sheep is clean 5.
-Sheep shows normal growth for age and breed TOTAL SHEED DOINTS AWARDED (Maximum 25)
+Percentage of total outfit made of wool.
+Bonus for percentage of outfit constructed by delegate (up to 5 points)

+TOTAL GARMENT POINTS AWARDED (Maximum 75)

+If there is a tied score the score sheets will be given back to the judges to decide the winner